gamesbook/pyprototypr/docs/manual.rst

 The first line of every script **must** contain the phrase::

-    from draw import *
+    from pyprototypr.draw import *

-which is a special instruction, telling Python that it needs to use ("import") the functions available in **pyprototypr** when processing your instructions.
+which is a special instruction, telling Python that it needs to use ("import") the functions available in the **pyprototypr** `draw` module when processing your instructions.

 Each instruction will look something like this::